OBOFoundry/OBOFoundry.github.io/CONTRIBUTING.md

 1. Create a markdown file in the [`_posts`](_posts) directory.
 This file name should start with the date of writing in YYYY-MM-DD format, then the remainder of the file name can be a short description of the contents.
 Use lowercase words and have dashes between them instead of spaces.
 Example: `2023-06-16-inaugural-newsletter.md`.
-2. Inside the markdown file, you need the following "frontmatter"
+2. At the top of the the markdown file, you need the following "frontmatter" (which is YAML hiding between two `---`)
    ```yaml
     ---
     layout: post